njmaeys/dungeons_and_dragons/descent_avernus/story_progress.md

     - Unsure about what but that he is important to her plans
     - They spend a lot of time under the family villa

+**The Guy They Destroy**
+Grant is now the enemy
+    - Come up with some shit
+    - They have now named him Greg

+### 03: 2024-09-25
+**Where to start next time**
+- Prep
+    - Get the conversation ready for Amrik and the group
+- Figure out Branmseys addoring fan
+    - They have been following his "work" for the last 5 years
+    - They have a signed <Something?> from him
+- How do I get them to the Villa
+    - Something with Thavious Kreig